 - Completely recyclable

 - Theft — recycled copper is valuable

-Cross-linked polyethylene (PEX or XLPE) is flexible plastic tubing that has increased strength, durability and resistance to lower temperatures.
-It's been used since the 1980s because of its advantages over other materials, although many people outside the plumbing industry haven't heard of it, but it is also commonly used for repiping.
-However, it can be easily confused with Poly B unless you look closely at details and texture.
-PEX is typically red for hot water, blue for cold and white for either one.
+Cross-linked polyethylene (PEX or XLPE) is flexible plastic tubing that has increased strength, durability, and resistance to lower temperatures.
+It's been used since the 1980s because of its advantages over other materials, although many people outside the plumbing industry haven't heard of it, it is also commonly used for repiping.
+However, it can be easily confused with Poly B unless you look closely at the details and texture.
+PEX is typically red for hot water, blue for cold, and white for either one.
 Now and then, you might see grey PEX lines but it should be clearly labeled.